TheArcadiaGroup/DAPS/README.md

+Readme:

 DAPScoin integration/staging repository
 =====================================

 DAPScoin is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
-- Anonymized transactions using coin mixing technology, we call it _Obfuscation_.
+- Anonymized transactions using Stealth addresses, RingCT and Bulletproofs.
-- Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
-- Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with a collateral of 1,000,000 DAPS.
+-  Masternode is secured with a collateral of 1,000,000 DAPS.

 More information at [officialdapscoin.com](https://officialdapscoin.com) Visit our ANN thread at [BitcoinTalk](https://bitcointalk.org/index.php?topic=5146718)